gloriaLVela/with_styles/README.md

 That class name string is passed into the className prop to apply the class from the styles object.

+All we need to do is to create a styles object with all the styles that we want to apply in the root property of styles.
+Then we pass that into withStyles.
+That returns a higher-order component that we can call a component with to apply the styles.
+The classes object is then available as a prop so we can apply the class names that are generated.

+## Pros
+withStyles is more flexible than the other solutions that are presented before.
+We can set any styles with it without much hassle.

+## Cons
+It does require the use of a higher-order component.
+This means more complexity and nesting in our app.
+We have to create a new component from our existing component to apply the styles we want.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).